sprestridge/sprestridge.github.io/_posts/2018-03-04-Moderation-Third-Variable.md

 ## Does age moderate the relationship between trust in the legal system and education?

-Write up of this analysis to be completed at a later time.
-I think the first analysis is enough to earn a passing grade on the assignment.
+_Note: Write up of this analysis to be edited / completed at a later time.
+I think the first analysis is enough to earn a passing grade on the assignment._

+For the 18-29 age group, trust in the legal system by education level is significant, F (1, 376) = 16.86, p < 0.0001.
+The mean of 2.98 for those with high school or lower levels of education is significantly higher than the 2.66 for those with some college or higher levels indicating _higher levels of mistrust for the legal system among young people with high school or lower levels of education._

+For the next age group, 30-44 yrs old, is also significant, F (1, 469) = 18.95, p < 0.001.
+Here again the mean for lower levels of education is higher than for higher levels of education, 2.93 vs. 2.63, indicating _higher levels of mistrust for the legal system among this age cohort for those with high school or lower levels of education._

+None of the other age groups showed significance.

+**So overall, it appears that age does moderate the relationship between trust in the legal system and education levels.**

 ## SAS Program Code